U.S. prepares for first COVID-19 shots as another vaccine candidate emerges

 In the United States, the first people to receive the Pfizer vaccine would likely include doctors, nurses and front-line emergency medical personnel, as well as those at the highest risk of severe illness and death from the virus, Slaoui said.

-Nevada’s governor, diagnosed with COVID-19 himself earlier this month, said on Sunday he was tightening coronavirus restrictions on casinos, restaurants and bars, while imposing a broader statewide mandate for face coverings over the next three weeks.
+“We’ve pleading with people: Please, God, do the right thing,” Murphy told “Good Morning America.”

-“Whether you believe in the science of COVID or not, the reality is this - COVID is filling up our hospital beds, and that threatens all Nevadans,” Democratic Governor Steve Sisolak, 66, said as he announced a new “statewide pause.”
+California Governor Gavin Newsom said late Sunday he would quarantine for 14 days after three of his children were exposed to a California Highway Patrol officer who tested positive for the virus.

-Additionl reporting by Doina Chiacu, Steve Gorman, Kate Holton, Josephine Mason and Kate Kelland; Editing by Bernadette Baum
+Additionl reporting by Lisa Lambert, Susan Heavey, Doina Chiacu, Kate Holton, Josephine Mason and Kate Kelland; Editing by Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.